-This Dolpo to Jomsom trek crosses five times 5000+ meter passes, making it one of the toughest Upper Dolpo trek.
+This Dolpo to Jomsom trek crosses five times 5000+ meter passes, making it one of the toughest Upper Dolpo treks.
 You have to be physically at your best and have no fear to follow small mountain trails.
 We also have a Lower Dolpo to Jomsom trek available.
-This is still tough and going through remote areas, but it is a lighter version with more accessible trails.
+This is still tough and goes through remote areas, but it is a lighter version with more accessible trails.

 An early morning flight will take you to Nepalgunj in western Nepal.
 The next day a spectacular flight with superb views of the Annapurna mountain range will take you to Juphal.
 From here on your adventurous Dolpo to Jomsom trek begins.
-It is only a 3 hour trek to Dunai which is the trading centre of Dolpo.
-Up north you hike alongside the Suli Khola river and through a pine and fir forest towards the beautiful Shey Phoksundo Lake.
-This lake is a great place to stay for a resting for acclimatization.
-The classic Upper Dolpo trek is following the banks of the lake, however you are leaving the traditional trails and your Dolpo to Jomsom adventure is going east towards Bagala Phedi.
-During this part of the trail you can see quite clear mountain Norbung Kang which is dominantly present in the mountain view.
+It is only a 3-hour trek to Dunai which is the trading centre of Dolpo.
+Up north, you hike alongside the Suli Khola river and through a pine and fir forest towards the beautiful Shey Phoksundo Lake.
+This lake is a great place to stay for rest for acclimatization.
+The classic Upper Dolpo trek is following the banks of the lake, however, you are leaving the traditional trails and your Dolpo to Jomsom adventure is going east towards Bagala Phedi.
+During this part of the trail, you can see clearly mountain Norbung Kang which is dominantly present in the mountain view.

 Once you have arrived at Phalyak you are walking out of the Dolpo plateau and have arrived in the Mustang region.
-In Phalyak you feel like being back in the inhabited western world with shops which sell beer and soft drinks.
-Also a well deserved shower is finally possible again.
-The easy hike to Jomsom feels more like a short walk to stretch the legs.
-After a short flight you arrive in Pokhara where you will enjoy a rest day.
+In Phalyak you feel like being back in the inhabited western world with shops that sell beer and soft drinks.
+Also, a well-deserved shower is finally possible again.
+The easy hike to Jomsom feels more like a short walk to stretch your legs.
+After a short flight, you arrive in Pokhara where you will enjoy a rest day.
 This memorable trip ends in Kathmandu where you can do some souvenir shopping, or visit one of the cultural sites in the Kathmandu valley.

 Day 01 Pick up at Kathmandu International Airport and drop of 3* Hotel in Thamel